Szkrishna/Szkrishna/README.md

 ---

-> 🧠 _"The best way to predict the future is to create it."_
+> 🎯 _"Great design is invisible—great code makes it possible."_
+> 💡 _Crafting clean, responsive, and impactful web experiences, one pixel at a time._
-> 🚀 _Let’s build something extraordinary together!_
+> 🚀 _Let’s innovate, collaborate, and build the future together!_

 ---

-Would you like me to save this as your actual `README.md` file content or add more sections (like certifications, blogs, or pinned repos)?